ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 The command to create Pods.
 Internally, it performs the creation of Altibase replication objects and synchronizes data.

-When scaling up in a StatefulSet, new pods are created, and it is possible to create a maximum of 4 pods.
+When scaling up in a StatefulSet, new Pods are created, and it is possible to create a maximum of 4 Pods.

 ##### Creation of Master Pod (Creation of the first Pod)